zcsaqueeb/animix_auto/README.md

 ---

-## 🌟 **Version v1.2.0**
+## 🌟 **Version v1.2.1**

 ### **Updates**

-1. Overhauled the mission system following the latest update from Animix.
-2. Optimized the gacha system for improved efficiency.
+1. Optimized the PvP system for a higher win rate.
-3. Removed `mission_sync_star`—star levels now automatically adjust to match mission requirements.

-Stay tuned for more updates! ✨
+Stay tuned for more updates!

 ---